 In order to ensure excellent adhesion, the chemical properties of the top few molecular layers need to be managed.
 There is so much variability in the interactions that influence the surface state throughout the entirety of the production process, making it very difficult to manage, leading to more adhesion issues.

 The goal is to reduce the variability of the surface quality between each part that passes through the manufacturing process.
 This requires validation of all of the surface preparation steps, monitoring every area where there is a possibility of the surface changing even slightly, and quantitative measurements of surface quality.
-This will make it clear how far from the required specification each surface has drifted at key points throughout entire process, including the incoming materials from suppliers.
+This will make it clear how far from the required specification each surface has drifted at key points throughout the entire process, including the incoming materials from suppliers.

 That seems like a lot, and it does require expertise and equipment most manufacturers haven’t employed because they really haven’t been available until recently.
 But, being able to create and maintain an adhesion process that produces a quality surface so that the ultimate adhesion application will be successful and predictable is the greatest challenge to manufacturers.
-This demands looking at the type of failure differently and thinking about the adhesion process holistically so all variables are controlled and managed.
+This demands looking at the type of failure differently and thinking about the adhesion process holistically, so all variables are controlled and managed.

-For more information about diagnosing the root cause of adhesion failure and stopping it before it starts, download the eBook, “Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.”
+For more information about diagnosing the root cause of adhesion failure and stopping it before it starts, download the eBook “Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers.”